The Who, What, Why & How Of Double-Socks

 Midweight: InnerLayer (70% Polyester 26% Nylon 4% Lycra); OuterLayer (68% Polyester 24% Nylon 8% Lycra)

-Fortisocks: A one size fits all thin short tubular sock designed to be the inner sock layer.
-It feels a lot like a stocking.
-Unfortunately, there is no information available on their fibre content on their website.
-They feel a lot like a nylon stocking under your standard sock.
+Fortisocks (no longer in production): A one size fits all thin short tubular sock designed to be the inner sock layer.
+The closest alternative is the good old ladies nylon knee-high stocking cut shorter and worn under your standard sock.

 ArmaSkin: Also an inner sock layer, the ArmaSkin sock is different to other double sock inners I've seen.
 They feel very unusual because the sock sticks to you.
 I'm sure that's because of the silicone content - silicone has a high friction level.
 Their fibre content is 87% polyester 16% Spandex 5% silicone.